-You might be hesitant when it comes to filling for bankruptcy because you are afraid you might lose your job.
-If you cannot meet your financial demands with a job, how would you ever without one?
+You might be hesitant when it comes to filing for bankruptcy because you’re afraid you might lose your job.
+Maybe you’re concerned that a potential employer will deny your employment if you filed for Chapter 7 or Chapter 13 bankruptcy.
+If you can’t meet your financial demands with a job, how would you without one?

-It is safe to say that you will not lose your job solely due to filing for bankruptcy.
+It’s safe to say that you won’t lose your job solely due to filing for bankruptcy.
 No employer — government or private — can use you filing for bankruptcy as cause to change terms or conditions of your employment.
-This means they cannot use it to demote you, reduce your salary, take away responsibilities or fire you.
+This means they can’t use it to demote you, reduce your salary, take away responsibilities, or fire you.

 In most cases, especially with Chapter 7 bankruptcy, your employer will not find out about your filing.
 But if a creditor has sued you, obtained a judgment, and began garnishing your wages, then your employer will be made aware.
-This is because in order to stop the garnishment, your employer must have knowledge about the bankruptcy.
+This is because, in order to stop the garnishment, your employer must have knowledge about your bankruptcy.

-In some cases under Chapter 13 bankruptcy your employer will know of your filing.
+In some cases, under Chapter 13 bankruptcy your employer will know of your filing.
 If you have a regular job with regular income, the judge may order your payments to be automatically deducted from your wages.
-In this instance, your employer serves as almost a collect agency, making sure you honor your Chapter 13 plan.
+In this instance, your employer serves as almost a collection agency, making sure you honor your Chapter 13 plan.

-Now, when it comes to applying for jobs and potential employment, you should be happy to know that no federal, state, or local government agency can consider your bankruptcy when deciding to hire you.
+When it comes to applying for jobs and potential employment, no federal, state, or local government agency can consider your bankruptcy when deciding to hire you.
 Only private employers retain the power to do so.
-Jobs that require you to deal with money (accounting, payroll, etc.) tend to be more weary about hiring those who have filed for bankruptcy.
-It is also important to note that those private employers tend to do credit checks on job applicants and filing for bankruptcy would appear on your credit report.
+Jobs that require you to deal with money (accounting, payroll, etc.) tend to be more wary about hiring those who have filed for bankruptcy.
+It’s also important to note that those private employers tend to do credit checks on job applicants and filing for bankruptcy would appear on your credit report.

-If you are thinking about filing for bankruptcy and are worried about what it could mean for your future, then you should contact an experienced lawyer.
+If you’re thinking about filing for bankruptcy and you’re worried about what it could mean for your future, then you should contact an experienced lawyer.
 Joel R. Spivack is an experienced bankruptcy lawyer in New Jersey that is ready to get you back on the right financial path.
-Contact the Law Office of Joel R. Spivack at 856-861-6203 or via our online contact form today for an initial consultation about your case.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.